monikastrah/431-2020/quizzes/quiz1/quiz1.md

 # Materials

-1. Three data sets are now available online, and Dr. Love will also place them in the Quiz 1 folder on our Shared Google Drive.
+1. Three data sets are now available online at the links below, and in the Quiz 1 folder on our Shared Google Drive.
 They are:

 - [algae.csv](https://raw.githubusercontent.com/THOMASELOVE/431-2020/master/quizzes/quiz1/data/algae.csv),
 - [oscar.csv](https://raw.githubusercontent.com/THOMASELOVE/431-2020/master/quizzes/quiz1/data/oscar.csv) and